Becoming a Miner

 To register your miner on the network, you’ll need TAO tokens:

 • Testnet: Faucet TAO is used to simulate registration and prediction.
-These tokens are free and can be requested via the Bittensor Discord.
+These tokens are free and can be requested via the Bittensor Discordarrow-up-right.
 How this is done is provided below.

 • Mainnet: Real TAO tokens are required.
 These can be purchased on supported exchanges (e.g., Kraken, MEXC) and withdrawn to your Bittensor wallet.